jacebenson/cedar/docs/docs/how-to/role-based-access-control.md

 ## Auth and RBAC Checklist

-In order to integrate RBAC in a RedwoodJS app, you will have to:
+In order to integrate RBAC in a CedarJS app, you will have to:

 - Implement an Identity as a Service/Authentication Provider
 - Define and Assign Roles